The Role of Digitalization Using Software Testing in Airline Industry

 To develop strong and durable customer relationships, an omnichannel approach across multiple media is required.

 According to Tom Mouhsian, Principal Analyst, and Frederic Giron, VP, Research Director, Forrester, “Once the world has dealt with the pandemic, hordes of passengers will flock to airlines and happily fly again.
-Airlines need to have immediate ramp-up plans in place, by country, by route, and by sales/service channel.
-Imagine going from zero to 4 billion passengers (as was the number of air travelers globally prior to COVID-19) in a matter of a year.
+Airlines need to have immediate ramp-up plans in place by country, by route, and by sales/service channel.
+Imagine going from zero to 4 billion passengers (as was the number of air travelers globally before COVID-19) in a matter of a year.
 Yes, more planning will be required for that.”

-However, many airlines are at a key juncture in terms of putting digitalization rhetoric into action, with a plethora of affordable intelligent solutions on the market that not only allow them to work smarter and more cost-effectively when times are tight.
+However, many airlines are at a critical juncture in putting digitalization rhetoric into action, with many affordable, intelligent solutions on the market that allow them to work smarter and more cost-effectively when times are tight.

-They may also assist airlines with long-term refinement and rebuilding of their operations, as well as actively support their digital goals as they evolve.
+They may also assist airlines with the long-term refinement and rebuilding of their operations and actively support their digital goals as they evolve.

 Digitalization of Flight

-Strategic digital advancements delivered through a range of intuitive airline software and services provide immediate and future-proof benefits to airlines in everyday flight operations.
+Strategic digital advancements delivered through intuitive airline software and services provide immediate and future-proof benefits to airlines in everyday flight operations.

-By assisting with the responsibilities involved at each stage of the flight, airlines may improve their overall operations.
+Airlines may improve their overall operations by assisting with the responsibilities involved at each stage of the flight.

-Work operations in the cockpit have become increasingly computerized as a result of digitalization.
+Work operations in the cockpit have become increasingly computerized due to digitization in the aviation industry.
 A networked ecosystem of apps, services, and documents that will define the future flight deck is becoming more accessible to pilots.

-Pilots can acquire rich, important information from a single handheld device thanks to targeted applications.
+Thanks to targeted applications, pilots can acquire rich, essential information from a single handheld device.

 As part of an airline’s bespoke digitalized portfolio, these can assist them with improving operational efficiency, situational awareness, collaboration, and safety protocols.

-Going digital is a certain way for pilots to reduce their burden.
-Having the ability to digitally upload briefings or submit reports with a device that connects at the gate, for example, eliminates levels of administration.
+Going digital is a sure way for pilots to reduce their burden.
+The ability to digitally upload briefings or submit reports with a device that connects at the gate, for example, eliminates levels of administration.

-Digitalization improves operational efficiency as well.
+Digitalization in airline industry improves operational efficiency as well.
 Consider specialist apps that provide situational weather knowledge.

-Apps that offer better awareness of the cockpit can support more flexible and responsive operations, as well as safer and more economical flight paths, by delivering graphically optimized views of market-leading weather data.
+Apps that offer better awareness of the cockpit can support more flexible and responsive operations and safer and more economical flight paths by delivering graphically optimized views of market-leading weather data.

-The reason for minimizing such risk is evident, with aircraft interruptions previously estimated to cost the airline industry $60 billion per year.
+The reason for minimizing such risk is evident, with aircraft interruptions previously estimated to cost the airline industry $60 billion annually.

-Establishing a centralized digital ecosystem for airlines application testing also makes it easier for pilots and ground-based operators, many of whom have had to adjust to remote work, to interact more efficiently.
+Establishing a centralized digital ecosystem for airline application testing also makes it easier for pilots and ground-based operators, many of whom have had to adjust to remote work, to interact more efficiently.

 Greater consistency and communication around flight performance can be achieved by providing everyone involved in flight operations with the same perspective on airline information, regardless of where they are situated.

-Having more eyes on the same data, such as through smart fuel tracking, increases the likelihood of detecting problems or opportunities for improvement.
+Having more eyes on the same data, such as through intelligent fuel tracking, increases the likelihood of detecting problems or opportunities for improvement.

 Likewise, employing a digital applications suite for cabin staff helps to significantly cut administrative operations, allowing them to spend more time focusing on passenger service.

-Many airlines acknowledge that a digital transition is critical to reimagining and rebuilding aircraft operations, flying, and the onboard experience in order to make them safer, more efficient, and more entertaining.
+Digital transformation in airline industry acknowledges that a digital transition is critical to reimagining and rebuilding aircraft operations, flying, and the onboard experience to make them safer, more efficient, and more entertaining.

 Connecting application-rich cockpit and cabin crew tablets to accessible flight deck connection channels can enable constant data sharing with the ground.